All Episodes

 Let's see if Republicans are really against big government spending.

-Um, you know, the leak that Trump is not a criminal target.
+You know, the leak that Trump is not a criminal target.

-I am just telling you that there's there's a lot of bad people involved in all of this.
+I am just telling you that there's a lot of bad people involved in all of this.

-And the one thing is you notice McCabe did get fired.
+And the one thing is, you notice McCabe did get fired.

 All these other people have been demoted.